A Primer on Security of Quantum Computing Hardware: Vulnerabilities in quantum computing

 Quantum computers are predominantly cloud-based, and users typically do not have direct control over the physical environment.
 Despite the trustworthiness of the cloud provider or a lack of incentives for spying on users, malicious insiders or other attackers may use side-channels to extract information about algorithms executed on these computers.
-While the superconducting qubits themselves are isolated in a cryogenic refrigerator, an adversary can target the controller electronics instead.
+While the superconducting qubits themselves are isolated in a cryogenic refrigerator, an adversary can target the control electronics instead.
 In superconducting qubit machines from IBM, Rigetti, or other providers, RF pulses are utilized to execute gate operations on single qubits or two-qubit pairs.
 These control pulses are classical and vulnerable to potential eavesdropping.
-IBM Quantum provides pulse information through Qiskit APIs for each of their target quantum computers.
-Using this pulse information, one can calculate per-channel and total power traces.
-If an attacker has physical access to the quantum computers, they can use power traces to reverse engineer the sequence of quantum gates executed on the computer, ultimately recovering the algorithm implemented.
+The power consumption information from the control electronics can be used to reconstruct quantum circuits and extract sensitive information about the executed algorithms, assuming physical access to the control electronics.
+Power side channels can also be leveraged to to recover information about the control pulses sent to quantum computers \cite{xu2023exploration}.